Emma Matilda Burn and George Christopher Grimes

 After having the baby returned to her, the next day she was said to have abandoned him in a park.
 Police were able to trace the baby to Emma and she was arrested and stood trial for desertion.
 She was sentenced to one-year hard labor in an industrial school.
 There are many articles on the story to read.

 Once she was released in 1876, Emma married George Christopher Grimes (the father of the abandoned baby).
-It is not known what became of the baby she left in a park.
+It is not known what became of the baby she left in the park.

 Emma and George moved to the west of Tasmania in the late 1890s.
 George is listed as the manager of the Curtin Davis Mine in Dundas.
 Later on, they moved to Tullah aka Mount Farrell and lived there for around 20 years.
 They left Tullah for Beaconsfield (also a mining town) in 1924.
 Emma is mentioned in the November 11, 1929 edition of The Tamar newspaper.
 George was appointed to the Beaconsfield hospital board in 1930